 The ONE Food that must eat in Tokyo is sushi and sashimi, the most well-known food in Japan.
 When people think of Japanese food, the first thing that comes to mind is sushi.
 It is a Japanese national dish and also probably the most important food in Japan.

-The sushi is served by topped with a sliver of raw fish with vinegared rice or in slides as sashimi.
+The sushi is served topped with a sliver of raw fish with vinegared rice or in slides as sashimi.
 You can get them in many places throughout the world and even in your home country.
 But trust me, for the original flavor and most quality sushi, Japan is still the number one serving the best sushi.

 Where to eat sushi in Tokyo:

 You can get sushi at high-end sushi restaurants, a sushi bar, a local market, and even convenience stores in Tokyo and all over Japan.
-But for the freshness sushi, don’t hesitate to proceed to the local market.
-Tsukiji market is home to one of the largest fish markets in Tokyo, with a lively tuna auction that held in the early morning.
+But for the fresh sushi, don’t hesitate to proceed to the local market.
+Tsukiji market is home to one of the largest fish markets in Tokyo, with a lively tuna auction that is held in the early morning.
 A Tokyo food hunt wouldn’t be complete without a visit to one of the sushi restaurants in the fish market.

 Daiwa Sushi and Sushi Dai